FIBULA ANATOMY

 • Connects the fibula to the tibia

-• Aids in lower leg stability
+• Aids in your lower leg stability

 Posteromedial Surface